 We must stimulate private and state investments through innovative mechanisms.
 Future cooperation between Russia and Africa can contribute to the creation of integrated, peaceful, and prosperous Africa.
 Considering the possibilities and interests of Russia, combined with the needs of African countries, we have ample cooperation possibilities — Daniel Kablan Duncan, Vice President of the Republic of Cote d'Ivoire.

 We do not have any other alternative [but] to promote our interest in Africa.
 Africa is a continent that always treated us in a special way. <…> It is an enormous market for Russian structures that are not related to natural resources or large-scale infrastructure projects.
 It is a possibility to bring forth our strengths that are not as well-known in Africa: services, supply of non-standardized products and technologies — Boris Ivanov, Managing Director, GPB Global Resources .

-The task is to develop communication between those who trade in Russia and in Africa and raise the awareness of the possibilities that exist in the African continent — Benedict Okey Oramah, President, Chairman of the Board of Director, The African Export Import Bank.
+The task is to develop communication between those who trade in Russia and in Africa and raise the awareness of the possibilities that exist in the African continent — Benedict Okey Oramah, President, Chairman of the Board of Directors, African Export–Import Bank (Afreximbank).

 Our strategic goal is to grow the non-commodity export by 2024.
-Russian products are unknown in Africa and before we start financing anything, we need to show people what we are capable of — Nikita Gusakov, General Director, EXIAR.
+Russian products are unknown in Africa and before we start financing anything, we need to show people what we are capable of — Nikita Gusakov, Chief Executive Officer, EXIAR.